-“Whether it’s the option of downloading an MP3 of a page on our website, changing the font size and color to make the text easier to read, or having text on the screen read to the user, Recite Me offers visitors to our site numerous enhancements to assure a more accessible experience,” said Richard Byrne, Project Leader for Dutchess County’s Office of Central & Information Services (OCIS), which oversees the county’s information technology infrastructure.
+“Whether it’s the option of downloading an MP3 of a page on our website, changing the font size and color to make the text easier to read, or having text on the screen read to the user, Recite Me offers visitors to our site numerous enhancements to assure a more accessible experience.”

-The addition of Recite Me software on its websites, Dr. Ciarfella said, is the latest example of Dutchess County’s ongoing efforts, under Mr. Molinaro’s leadership, to improve the quality of life for individuals of all abilities.
+The addition of Recite Me technology on the websites, Dr. Ciarfella said, is the latest example of Dutchess County’s ongoing efforts, under Mr. Molinaro’s leadership, to improve the quality of life for individuals of all abilities.

-“When residents or visitors to Dutchess County, regardless of ability, interact with us in person at events, use the telephone to obtain information about a particular service, or now search our websites for information,” Dr. Ciarfella said, “their county government can connect with them in the manner that best and most efficiently meets their needs.”
+“When residents or visitors to Dutchess County, regardless of ability, interact with us in person or at events, use the telephone to obtain information about a particular service, or now search our websites for information, their county government can connect with them in the manner that best and most efficiently meets their needs.”

 Toni-Marie Ciarfella, Ph.D., Deputy Commissioner for Special Needs, Dutchess County